 Mediation: Mediation as a tool to resolve disputes is gradually becoming more common in Romania.
 There is no legal mechanism for court-ordered mediation but judges can encourage litigants to use mediation to resolve their cases.
 If litigants opt for mediation, upon completion of the mediation process they must present their proposed resolution to the judge for approval.
 The Romanian Union of Mediation Centers is a member of the European Mediation Network Initiative and is recognized by the European Union and other regional bodies

-Coface Country Rating: B -- Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
+Coface Country Rating: A4 -- Political and economic uncertainties and an occasionally difficult business environment can affect corporate payment behavior.
 Corporate default probability is appreciable.

-Coface Business Climate Rating: A4 -- A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
+Coface Business Climate Rating: A3 -- A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
 Corporate default probability is still acceptable on average.

-Ducroire Delcredere Commercial Risk Rating: C -- highest risk
+Credendo Commercial Risk Rating: C -- Highest risk

 Romania is a country of considerable potential: rich agricultural lands, diverse energy sources (coal, oil, natural gas, hydro, and nuclear), a substantial industrial base encompassing almost the full range of manufacturing activities, an educated work force, and opportunities for expanded development in tourism on the Black Sea and in the Carpathian Mountains.